 The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not, to provide an opinion on the effectiveness of Kid Net Foundation's internal control or on compliance.
 This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Kid Net Foundation's internal control and compliance.
-Accordingly, this communication is not suitable for any other purpose.
+Accordingly, this communication is not suitable for any other purpose for the information and use of management, the Board of Directors, others within the organization, federal awarding agencies and pass through entities and is not intended to be, and should not be, used by anyone other than these specified parties.